muratozkan/envoy-wasm-filter/README.md

 1. Difference between `wasm32-unknown-unknown` and `wasm32-wasi`:

   `wasm32-unknown-unknown` is closer to bare metal - file i/o, env. vars, and other functionality that's normally supported by the OS is available. `wasm32-wasi` can access some of these functionality, because `wasi` interface brings it.
 More info [here](https://users.rust-lang.org/t/wasm32-unknown-unknown-vs-wasm32-wasi/78325/5)

+2. Which crate to use: `proxy-wasm` vs `envoy-sdk`?:

+  `envoy-sdk` ([github](https://github.com/tetratelabs/envoy-wasm-rust-sdk/tree/master/envoy-sdk)) is deprecated, although still appears in some early examples.
+The `proxy-wasm` ([github](https://github.com/proxy-wasm/proxy-wasm-rust-sdk)) is the preferred SDK now, and it's not Envoy specific.
+Notably, `nginx` will be supporting `proxy-wasm` ABI in the future.

 ## Resources:
 - [WASM Workshop from Tetratelabs](https://tetratelabs.github.io/wasm-workshop/) Very useful tutorial, uses go to build a sampel filter and deploy to Istio.